hotwords123/sts2_rng_predictor/docs/rng-math-model.md

 z_i=z_A+\Delta_Q-wQ
 $$

 subtracted one copy of $Q$.
-This wrap bit matters because $Q\equiv2\pmod M$, so it changes the sample line's constant term by two units in folded-seed space.
+The algorithm enumerates this wrap bit explicitly because it changes the sample line's constant term by two units in folded-seed space and contributes an additional guard.
+It is not an independent source of extra visible line families: for a fixed offset difference and sign pair, the guard normally fixes $w$ to one value or makes that sign/wrap state empty.
+A normal rectangular scatter plot may still show the remaining modular lines as boundary-split segments.

 For a fixed branch assignment: